davidfloyd91/davidfloyd91.github.io/_posts/2019-02-13-the-birth-of-git.markdown

 Richard Stallman criticized Torvalds for Linux's reliance on proprietary software.
 But the reason Torvalds and other developers decided to create a new version control system is that Larry McVoy, CEO of BitMover (sic -- BitKeeper is produced by BitMover Inc.) pulled support for the Linux community.

-Anyone who wanted to use BeeKeeper could pay for it, McVoy decided in early 2005 -- idealistic free software dev or no.
+Anyone who wanted to use BitKeeper could pay for it, McVoy decided in early 2005 -- idealistic free software dev or no.

 Typical software company CEO, this is why proprietary software is wrong.
 Right?